Growth Return Account

 Check how your account's interest rate is determined

-When you log into the op.fi service with your OP user ID, you can see the interest rate calculation basis for your account under the Growth Return Account details.
-If you don't have an OP user ID, call our Customer Service at 0100 0500 (Mon–Fri 8–16).
-The Customer Service will advise you on the easiest way to check your account's interest rate.
+You can check how the interest rate on your account is calculated by logging in to op.fi service or OP-mobile using your OP user ID.
+If you do not have an OP user ID, you can call our Customer Service at 0100 0500 (local/mobile network rate).
+Our Customer Service will advise you on the easiest way to check your account's interest rate.

 Log into the op.fi service (in Finnish or Swedish) and go to account details